Good Food is for Dancing

 For every meal, three colors.

-Looking at the picture of fast food, there's only one color family.
+Looking at fast food, there's only one color family.
 Brownish yellow.

 When you have a minimum of three colors on your plate, chances are you've covered a variety of nutrients ánd your macronutrients too.